digris/doc-openbroadcast-platform/source/application/upload/index.rst

 .. figure:: img/media-card-header.png

-The original filename and audio format of the file (as displayed in the computer file browser).
+The original filename and file extension (as displayed in the computer file browser).

 File metadata
 -------------